-Under the supervision of Microsoft CEO Satya Nadella, Windows 10 released with the Windows-as-a-service approach to “deploy, update, and service” the operating system for years to come.
-Instead of releasing a new version of Windows every 3 to 5 years, as the company did in the past, Microsoft decided to continually update Windows 10.
+Under the supervision of Microsoft CEO Satya Nadella, Windows 10 was released with the Windows-as-a-service approach to “deploy, update, and service” the operating system for years to come.
+Instead of releasing a new version of Windows every 3 to 5 years, as the company did in the past, Microsoft decided to update Windows 10 continually.

 Fast forward to 2021, and things changed for the better.
 Microsoft finally unveiled the next version of Windows, and it is called Windows 11.
 And now that Microsoft is well-poised with its product, it wants to go back to its traditional 3-year update cycle.
 So the idea of Windows 12 in 2024 is not entirely unfounded, and we have good reasons to believe that Windows 12 is coming.